TwicPics/wordpress-plugin/readme.txt

 == Installation ==

-*Follow these steps to help you get started with TwicPics image optimization on your WordPress website.*
+To get the full description of the plugin set up, please [visit TwicPics website](https://www.twicpics.com/documentation/plugin-wordpress-setup/).

-= 1.
-Set and get your TwicPics domain =
+= Set your TwicPics account =

-**Create a TwicPics account**

-If you don't have any TwicPics account yet, you can create one on [TwicPics website](https://account.twicpics.com/signup) for free.

-Once your account is created, TwicPics provides you with a `domain` that has the following syntax `subdomain.twic.pics` , with `subdomain` corresponding to  you personal subdomain.

-It will allow the plugin to handle your image optimization on WordPress.
+- Create your TwicPics account [here](https://account.twicpics.com/signup) for free.
+A personal TwicPics *subdomain* is then automatically generated for you (e.g.: my-subdomain, from my-subdomain.twic.pics domain).

-**Connect your TwicPics domain to your WordPress website**

-*This step will be automatically handled for you in the future versions of the plugin.*
+- Connect your TwicPics account to your WordPress website (*this step will be automatically handled in the future versions of the plugin*).

-On your TwicPics back-office, from `Domains` section, connect your TwicPics account to your WordPress website.

-To do so, click on the button `Add new path`.

-A new window opens, in which you must set the URL of your WordPress website as a `path` of your TwicPics domain, as well as the `Source URL` of you WordPress website images.

-Say your TwicPics domain is `https://my-sub.twic.pics/` and the URL of your WordPress website is `https://my-wordpress.com/`, then the path `https://my-sub.twic.pics/https://my-wordpress.com/` will point to your WordPress website `https://my-wordpress.com/`, as the source of your images.

-= 2.
-Install the plugin =
+= Install the plugin =

-Once the configuration of your TwicPics account is done, install the plugin like you would do for any other plugin on WordPress.
+- Install the plugin like you would do for any other plugin on WordPress.

-= 3.
-Plugin settings =
+= Plugin settings =

 **If you use other image optimization or lazy-loading plugins, please disable them or any related features before moving on the next steps.**

 - Activate TwicPics plugin from the list of plugins.
-- Navigate to TwicPics settings to enter your **TwicPics domain**, so the plugin can be able to know who you are.
-You can find these settings at two levels on your WordPress admin menu: at the **top-level menu** and at **Media** sub-level menu.
+- Navigate to TwicPics settings to enter your TwicPics *personal subdomain*.
-- Note that you can define a `max width` at which your images will be intrinsically resized (default value is `2000px`).
+- You can define a *max width* at which your images will be intrinsically resized (default value is 2000 pixels).
-- Save your settings and that's is !
+- Save your settings.

+That's it !
 The plugin can now deliver real time responsive images to all of your WordPress website visitors.

 == Screenshots ==

-1. TwicPics domain
+1. TwicPics homepage
-2. Adding a path
-3. Configure your path
+2. TwicPics documentation
+3. TwicPics dashboard
-4. TwicPics admin menu
+4. TwicPics account connection to the WordPress website

 == Changelog ==